DeeNewcum/deedot/README.md

 ## Usage ##

-Run deedot, fix the file conflicts that it notes, run deedot...   repeat until it doesn't report any conflicts.
+Run DeeDot, fix the file conflicts that it notes, run DeeDot...   repeat until it doesn't report any conflicts.

-Deedot recognizes three different ways to incorporate ~/dotfiles/ settings into the working versions:
+DeeDot recognizes three different ways to incorporate ~/dotfiles/ settings into the working versions:

 * **Symlink** — If you don't want any local-machine overrides.
 For example, ~/.bashrc can just be a symlink to ~/dotfiles/.bashrc.

 * **Source** — Some file types have the ability to 'source' another file.

-* **Text substitution** — Deedot will read the text from *.subst files, and copy-n-paste it into the middle of the working version.
+* **Text substitution** — DeeDot will read the text from *.subst files, and copy-n-paste it into the middle of the working version.

 ## Machine-specific overrides — via source ##